LugoBlogger/SI-201-411-business-intelligence/in-class/week-13/react-vite-tailwindcss-review/README.md

 will bring you to StackBlitz website.
 In the project directory, click "Download Project" (cloud with down arrow icon), to get this base template.

+Put the downloaded into your working directory: `week-13/react-vite-tailwindcss-review`.
+Extract the downloaded .zip file, and put out the contents.

 ## Preparation
 Use Node.js version 22.14.0, and install all the modules by running `npm install` in the directory `react-vite-tailwindcss-review`